One of the popular definitions of the word point is the ordered pair:

 The first problem is that an ordered pair is NOT equivalent to a geometric figure known as a point.
 In fact,

-Mathematics because it is a static, qualitative concept: the set of gaps that separates one object from the
+in Mathematics because it is a static, qualitative concept: the set of gaps that separates one object from

 Mathematics has no use whatsoever for static objects such as dots and cubes or for static concepts such

-because it is restricted to counting, accounting, and magnitudes.
-Perhaps in religion and in ordinary
+universe because it is restricted to counting, accounting, and magnitudes.
+Perhaps in religion and in

 If location is a still image, an ordered pair is a motion picture (Fig. 1).
 An ordered pair is conceptually